dariusur/SpectrumAnalyzer/README.md

 8. DFT - performs discrete Fourier transform, taken from Vivado IP catalog.
 9. RWM (FSM_DFT_UART) - read-write memory that stores processed data from DFT.
 10. modulus - computes modulus of a complex number.
-11. multiplexer - packs data into 8 bit packets.
+11. multiplexer - packs data into 8-bit packets.
 12. UART - implements UART protocol and is responsible for data transmission to the on-board FTDI chip.

 <div align="center">